jahway603/RynDailyQuestLoop/README.md

 # RynDailyQuestLoop
 Meta Quest loop for Asheron's Call

-Download All files and place in your virindi tank folder (default location: C:\Games\VirindiPlugins\VirindiTank) Follow the included ReadMe
+Download all files and place in your virindi tank folder (default location: C:\Games\VirindiPlugins\VirindiTank) Follow the instructions included Dailies ReadMe.txt